Read the sections below to learn how to configure the Appointment Book in PCC EHR.

 Indicate the Scheduling Providers at Your Practice

 Use the User Administration tool to indicate which users can be scheduled for appointments.

-Use the Visit Reason Editor to create and work with visit reasons and optionally assign them to color-coded visit types, set visit reason durations by provider, and choose your practice’s default visit reason.
+Use the Visit Reason Editor to create and work with visit reasons and optionally assign them to color-coded visit types, set visit reason durations by provider, and choose your practice’s default Visit Reason for scheduling, and default Visit Type for searching.

 Use the Visit Reasons tab to work with your practice’s visit reasons.
 You can customize the duration for each visit reason, by provider.
 If your practice uses color coding as guidance for your schedulers, you can also assign a visit type to each visit reason.